 The proof lies in our success in using this approach for countless projects across the planet and in training many regulators who now use the techniques.
 You can view a detailed rebuttal of the arguments used by vested interests about the accuracy of smartphone frequency analysis apps.

-This approach can be included very effectively in all of these applications to get results that are infinitely more reflective of the impact of environmental noise from any industrial or commercial site on communities compared with using just an all-to-prevalent simplistic dB(A) specification.
+The above approach can be included very effectively in all of these circumstances to provide results that are infinitely more reflective of the impact of environmental noise from any industrial or commercial site on communities compared with using just the all-to-prevalent simplistic dB(A) specification.